- Potential Impacts

 The Rainwater Basin contains playa wetlands surrounded by row-crop agriculture or restored grasslands.

 Northern Long-eared Bat Information

-The WNS Buffer Zone Map for the Northern Long-eared Bat Interim 4(d) Rule was updated on April 30, 2015 and again on September 29, 2015.
-Counties added to the buffer zone in Iowa (Harrison, Shelby, Audubon) and Nebraska (Thayer, Seward, Saunders, Douglas, and Washington) due to new occurrences of Pd and WNS.
-The WNS buffer zone is dynamic and will be evaluated often to determine if changes are warranted.
+The WNS Buffer Zone Map for the Northern Long-Eared Bat Final 4(d) Rule was updated on January 6, 2016 The WNS buffer zone is dynamic and will be evaluated often to determine if changes are warranted.

 Final 4(d) Rule Highlights:

 - For all areas within the range of the northern long-eared bat, all purposeful take is prohibited except:

-- removal of northern long-eared bats from human structures, and
+- Removal of northern long-eared bats from human structures;

-- For areas of the country not affected by white-nose syndrome (i.e., areas outside the white-nose syndrome buffer zone), the interim 4(d) rule exempts incidental take from all activities.
+- For areas of the country not affected by white-nose syndrome (i.e., areas outside the white-nose syndrome buffer zone), there are no prohibitions on incidental take.

 - For areas of the country impacted by white-nose syndrome, incidental take is prohibited under the following circumstances: